rohatsar/Python_Practice/README.md

 → Focus on functional programming (lambda, map), generators, recursion, and error handling.

-(Each folder includes a README.md describing the exercises, goals, and how to run them.)
+📁 Week 4 — Python Practice Tasks
+→ Focus on advanced OOP concepts: class design, inheritance, dunder methods, file management, and composition-based systems.

 ▶️ How to Run
 -Navigate to the folder of the week you want to explore.

--Open the Python file for any task.
+-Open the Python file for any task

--Run it in your preferred environment (VS Code, PyCharm, or terminal).
+-Run it in your preferred environment (VS Code, PyCharm, or terminal)

 -Each task is stand-alone and can be executed independently.